Samarth-991/Depth-Estimation/README.md

 #### Transfer Learning Approach

-With the Transfer Learning Approach we used existing Pre-trained Models from Kitty dataset having Monocular Depth images and we use the pre-trained network to learn the features of new dataset.
+With the Transfer Learning Approach, we used existing Pre-trained Models from the Kitty dataset having Monocular Depth images and we used the pre-trained network to learn the features of a new dataset.
 The approach works great in creating a depth map but we were not able to improve the accuracy beyond a threshold.

 ![Image text](https://github.com/Samarth-991/Depth-Estimation/blob/main/output.png)